DAY 12: 13/6 Costeplane to Savines Le Lac

 Arriving at Les Chaumettes 3 hrs later than expected

 A really hard day.
-Our GPS worked perfectly but the IGN maps (although the latest) had not been updated by IGN from the FF Randonnee association to show the new Le Lac de Serre Poncon cycling track which we were following, and the yellow/black signs on the path were few and far between - I'll have to have a word with IGN about this.
-So 3k extra in back tracking, and up and over a high Mountains of Morgon, saw us arriving into Savines le Lac at 6.15pm buggered.
+Our GPS worked perfectly but our maps had not been updated by IGN from the FF Randonnee association to show the new Lac de Serre Poncon cycling track which we were following, and the yellow/black signs were few and far between - I'll have a word with IGN about this.
+So after 3k extra back tracking, then over the Mountains of Morgon, we arrived into Savines le Lac at 6.15pm buggered.

-The day started really nicely at 4°C when we awoke to have breakfast with a view of the Mount Dormilouse on the opposite side of the ravine - capped with powdery snow from two nights before.
-We pack, say good by to Patricia and the sheep dog, and set off along a well marked wide track towards Savines le Lac.
-The track quickly narrows and starts to climb and soon we are headed down a wider path and we think this is good if it's like this the whole way.
-The views of the lake are spectacular as we wind our way around the contour line in and out of forests.
+We awoke early to have breakfast with views of Mount Dormilouse on the opposite side of the ravine - capped with powdery snow from two nights before.
+It’s at 4°C when we pack, say goodbey to Patricia and the sheep dog, and set off along a well marked wide track with spectacular views of the lake.

-We drag ourselves away from the chairs and trudge towards our Hotel Les Chaumettes, and are warmly greeted by our hosts, a lovely Belgian couple.
-We go up to our room with spectacular views of the Lake, do some washing to hang in the window, and go down to have a beer.
-I'd like to write up my diary but we don't have accommodation booked for after this.
-It was always going to be a difficult part of the trip - the villages are not well spaced and if they are they are either high in the mountains or low in the valley and it's difficult to cross sides as the main highway and train line and the Durance River, have very few access points to cross.
-We have a shower, do our washing and hang it all in the sunny breezy window, and go downstairs for a beer and Perrier.
+We trudge towards Hotel Les Chaumettes and are warmly greeted by our hosts, a lovely Belgian couple.
+Our room has spectacular views of the Lake.
+I'd like to write my blog but we don't have accommodation booked after today.
+We have a shower, do our washing and hang it in the sunny breezy window, and go downstairs for a beer and Perrier.
 Christine books Chatereauroux Les Alpes for us and we study the map for the nth time trying to space the days, whilst drinking beer in the beer garden and picking at nuts.

 Created by Jan and Ian Somers in Sandvox